EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 [    1.638805] ---[ end Kernel panic - not syncing: Attempted to kill init! exitcode=0x00000000 ]---
 ```

 The code that checking for global init task before exiting a process.
-The function `is_global_init()` is literally compare the process id with `1`.
+The function `is_global_init()` is literally comparing the process id with `1`.

 ```c
 void __noreturn do_exit(long code)